HumanSignal/label-studio/docs/source/guide/index.md

 **Usage statistics**

 Label Studio collects anonymous usage statistics without any sensitive info about page request number and data types from the labeling config.
 It helps us to improve labeling quality and gives a better understanding about the next development.
-If you want you can disable it in `config.json` with `"collect_analytics": false` or `export collect_analytics=0` using environment variables, but we would really appreciate your contribution if you leave it as is.

 **Relations among tasks, completions and results**